GOAL

 ## Code Structure

-- Use functional programming principles
+- Prefer functional programming paradigms & principles where appropriate.

 - Use pure functions whenever possible